The ultimate guide to process factory performance

 5 - Efficiency

-Efficiencies that matter are those measured from the time a line is asked to perform at a certain consistent, instantaneous rate until when it is stopped in order to undergo a changeover or some sort of planned adjustment or intervention.
+Efficiencies that matter are those measured from the time a line is asked to perform at a certain consistent, instantaneous rate until when it is stopped in order to undergo a changeover of some sort or a planned adjustment or intervention.
 This “Running Efficiency” target will change between products and different line configurations.
 These Running Efficiencies should be measured and targeted.

 6 - Changeover Time

 In the process industry it is unusual to see cumulative changeover times exceed 15% of total crewed time for a line.

 Also, in the process industry, changeover times are a function of line design.
 The changeover time is dependent on how the line was configured before the changeover and what the configuration needs to be after the changeover.

 Our experience is that there are usually only 2-3 from-to line configuration changes that make up over 50% of the total changeover time on a line.
 These should be known, monitored and improved.